inbucket/inbucket/doc/config.md

 has no effect when false.

 - Default: None
+- Values: Comma separated list of recipient domains
+- Example: `reject.com,gmail.com`

+### Rejected Origin Domain List

+`INBUCKET_SMTP_REJECTORIGINDOMAINS`

+List of domains to reject mail from.
+This list is enforced regardless of the `INBUCKET_SMTP_DEFAULTACCEPT` value.

+Enforcement takes place during evalation of the `MAIL FROM` SMTP command, the origin domain is extracted from the address presented and compared against the list.
+It does not take email headers into account.

+- Default: None
-- Values: Comma separated list of domains
+- Values: Comma separated list of origin domains
 - Example: `reject.com,gmail.com`

 ### Default Recipient Store Policy